Chicken Broccoli Stuffing Casserole

 Instructions

-- Preheat the oven to 350°F, and grease a 9x13-inch baking dish.
+- Preheat the oven to 350°F, and grease a baking dish (see note below).

 - In a medium saucepan, bring the broth and ¼ cup of butter to a boil.
 Stir in the stuffing mix, cover, and let stand for 5 minutes.
 After 5 minutes, fluff with a fork.1 ½ cups low-sodium chicken broth6 ounces box stuffing mix